meteonomiqs/gtm-weather/README.md

 **NOTE: make sure only to use indices of custom dimensions that are not used elsewhere!**

-Finally, fire this custom tag you have created as a cleanup tag (tag sequencing) on your pageview tag as shown here.
+Finally, fire this custom tag you have created as a cleanup tag (tag sequencing) on your website's pageview tag as shown here.
 The tag sequencing will ensure the custom tag fires immediately after your pageview tag is fired.

 ![Tag Configuration](doc/images/sequence.png "Tag Configuration")